ericwq/gskills/README.md

 - `xDS protocol - LDS/RDS` and `xDS protocol - CDS/EDS` is done.
 - `Send Request` is completely rewritten.
 - `Send Response` is completely rewritten.
-- `The transport` is down.
+- `The transport` is done.
 This chapter provide whole picture from the view of transport.
+- `xDS wrappers` is done.
+The xDS class diagram for main type.
+- `XDS picker` is done.
+How to choose the endpoint during RPC calling?

 Plan:

-- How to choose the endpoint during RPC calling? `xDS protocol` still needs an extra article.
 - Plan to write `Stream dial`, `Stream request and response`.
+- Load reporting service

 ## Content